SchleFaZ: Concept

 During the programme, films are presented which, according to the presenters, are considered particularly bad and therefore deserve special attention.
 One film is presented per programme and is examined in more detail.

 At the beginning of each episode the viewer is prepared for the film by the presenters.
 Information about the actors, the director and other facts about the film are presented in a humorous way.
 In addition, a special cocktail is created or presented for each film, whose composition or name has a reference to the film.
 In connection with this, a drinking game is usually introduced.
 For example, the audience of the film Sharknado should drink a cocktail every time a flying shark is seen.
 During the film, pop-ups are used to provide background information on the respective scene or to remind viewers of the drinking game.
 After the commercial breaks, the presenters ironically discuss particularly prominent scenes of the film.
 At the end of the film, what has been seen is summarized and a conclusion is given.
 As the seasons progress, it has become established that Kalkofe is the incorrigible enthusiast who always gives the films an artistic touch, while Rütten plays the constantly pessimistic and disinterested viewer who almost without exception finds the film bad.
-Yet, the curse "Fickende Hölle! ("Fucking Hell!") has established itself as Rütten's catchphrase.
+Yet, the curse "Fickende Hölle!" (literally "Fucking Hell!", but unidiomatic in German) has established itself as Rütten's catchphrase.

 In 13 German cinemas (as of February 2014) the SchleFaZ series will be shown on the big screen simultaneously with the TV broadcast.
 The summer episodes of the 3rd season were simultaneously broadcast on Joiz Germany.
 First films of the series were released on DVD in June 2015.

+After the 11th spring season Tele 5 announced the end of SchleFaZ.

-Airing data
+Airing data (Tele 5)

 Most of the Drinking Game are word plays and/or rhyme in German and therefore make little or no sense in English.
 So often the link goes to the disambiguation side of a word.

 The Cocktail was not translated because of the word play.